izcheung/mySQLWorkBenchUserDoc/docs/task1.md

  <ColumnName> DATATYPE, ...);
 ```

-2. Click the refresh button to see your table under the database in the Schema pane.
+2. Click the refresh button to see your new table under your database in the schema pane:

-    > At this point, you should see the new table.

     !!! success
         ![CreateTable](images/CreateTable.jpg)